 Distributed streaming applications are like Rube Goldberg machines.
 Lots of levers and knobs.
 You feel like you have to observe them in order to figure out how they work.
 This article is not about the one magic Spark parameter making your app scream.
-It's about how to approach optimizing your freshly developed Spark Streaming app.
+It's about efficient Spark performance tuning in order to optimize your freshly developed Spark Streaming app.

-Before you can make your stream processing faster, it must first be stable.
+Before you can begin Spark performance tuning, your stream must first be stable.
 If you visualize your stream as a chain, the complete process can't be faster than the slowest link and each link can overpower subsequent links by producing too much data too fast.

 If you'd look at our sample app, you'd see a huge amount of messages in Kafka and a pretty simple aggregation process in Spark.
 Since the app has to read/write to Aerospike and we haven't build out the Aerospike cluster yet, let's assume the database is our slowest link.

 The goal now is to slow down Spark so it does not overpower the database with read/write operations.
 There are several parameters which must work in concert to make this happen: